huanggze/MscProject/kubernetes/README.md

 ## Install Ingress Controller

 Read [Installation Guide](https://kubernetes.github.io/ingress-nginx/deploy/#using-helm) for installing Nginx Ingress Controller via Helm v3.0.
 Also read [Helm](https://helm.sh/docs/intro/install/) for how to install Helm.
 After that, you run the following commands on your master nodes:

+Note that you need to delete ValidatingWebhookConfiguration due to this [issue](https://github.com/kubernetes/ingress-nginx/issues/5401).

 ```
 helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx